munkeops/esa-assign2/README.md

 ## Setting up

-The node js code is designed to run on a mongodb atlas server.
+The node js code is designed to run in integration with a mongodb atlas server.
 Please head to the server.js file and add a connection string to connect to a mongo database.

 ### Installing